WeblateOrg/weblate/docs/quick.rst

 .. note::

-    This is just a quick guide for installing and starting to use Weblate, please check :ref:`install` for more detailed instructions.
+    This is just a quick guide for installing and starting to use Weblate for testing purposes.
+Please check :ref:`install` for more real world setup instructions.

 Installing from sources
 -----------------------